jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 ### Damage Resistance and Vulnerability (PH, 197)

-Damage resistances and and vulnerabilities stack when granted or imposed from differing sources.
+Damage resistances and vulnerabilities stack when granted or imposed from differing sources.

 ### Dropping to Zero Hit Points (PH, 197)